Naadir-Dev-Portfolio/Website-ccmi-team-site/README.md

 - Access documentation and code snippets for reference and development support.
 - Use the AI Assistant link for experimental AI tools (requires API key).

 ## License
 This project is a demo site created for portfolio purposes and internal team use.
-Please contact the author for any reuse or distribution.
+Please contact me for any reuse or distribution.

----
-This README provides a comprehensive overview of the CCMI Systems & Data Team demo site, highlighting its purpose, features, and usage to showcase the author's skills of using different tech stacks to provide solutions.